-During the year the Company advanced a total of \$722,000 (2013: \$615,000) to two publicly listed companies of which Directors Mr Collin Vost and Mr Justin Vost are also directors.
-The funds may be secured against real estate and other financial investments.
+During the year the Company advanced a total of \$1,063,505 (2015: \$841,600) to two publicly listed companies of which Directors Mr Collin Vost and Mr Justin Vost are also directors.
 The advances are repayable within twelve months as mutually agreed.
-Interest is payable on the advances at 5.5%pa or the equivalent of the National Australia Bank 90 day term deposit rate, whichever is the lesser, with a cap of 7% for the exposure period and loan period plus a profit on the property venture or other investment.
-During the year these companies repaid \$1,410,000.
+Interest is payable on the advances at 5.5%pa or the equivalent of the National Australia Bank 90 day term deposit rate, whichever is the lesser, with a cap of 7% for the exposure period and loan period plus a profit on the venture or other investment.
+During the year these companies repaid \$45,000 (2015: \$47,763).